nilspert/verdant-sync/README.md

 # VerdantSync

-**VerdantSync** is a React Native application designed for managing and monitoring IoT (Internet of Things) devices that are using [VerdantSync IoT](https://github.com/nilspert/verdant-sync-iot) project.
+**VerdantSync** is a React Native application designed for managing and monitoring IoT (Internet of Things) devices that are using [VerdantSync IoT](https://github.com/nilspert/verdant-sync-iot) plant irrigation and monitoring project.

 ## Key Features